bertiewooster/bertiewooster.github.io/_posts/2022-10-09-RDKit-find-and-highlight-the-maximum-common-substructure-between-molecules.md

 ## Minimal Example

-All you have to provide to `SmilesMCStoGridImage` is a lis of SMILES strings, and it will return a grid image:
+All you have to provide to `SmilesMCStoGridImage` is a list of SMILES strings, and it will return a grid image:

 ```python